WoutervdBrink/Laravel-Lighthouse-Test/README.md

+# Abandoned
+This package is abandoned.
+I am no longer actively developing for a Lighthouse application, thus I personally don't require testing tools for it anymore.
+Furthermore, most of my work was done in collaboration with the wonderful Lighthouse authors, and some of my ideas and code have found their way upstream.
+Take a look at [the documentation](https://lighthouse-php.com/5.2/testing/phpunit.html#setup) for more information about that.

 # Laravel Lighthouse Test
 This package provides some tools to help you test GraphQL APIs developed using [Lighthouse](https://www.lighthouse-php.com/).
 The library is targeted at Lighthouse and will not work with other libraries.